Jmcleodfoss/pstreader/pst/README.md

 ### XBlock.java
     java -cp xml.jar io.github.jmcleod.pst.XBlock pst-file

+Traverse the node B-tree, giving the structure of each node:
+* The node size
+* The number of data blocks in the node
+* The block key and index for each data block

 #### Output
 > 8600 bytes in 2 data blocks:
 > key 0x01d5b1e8 0x00756c7a